Every hierarchy of beliefs is a type: The type space

 In other words, the universal type space is the most general, the broadest type space among the type spaces.
-It contains all types that appear in the type spaces of the given category.
+It contains all types which appear in the type spaces of the given category.